PeikestPeike/pic16-project/README.md

 MarkovChain.v2

 # Group Members:
-Peiki Le, Yuxuan Li, Johnny Tu
+Peike Li, Yuxuan Shi, Johnny Tu

 # Project description:
 Using a source text, MarkovChain.v2 will generate a fake text using units of words.